Once I was a Team Leader

 When I was going through the darkest, most hellish time in grief and on top being bullied by superiors, I was continuously being placed under bullying managers who supposedly cared.
 When the shouting didn’t work, they turned their bullying more subtle, by withholding information that I needed as a leader, not inviting me to leaders’ meetings and even Christmas dinner, holding me low with menial tasks, giving me the minimum hours even though I asked for more hours etc. In my traumatic state it took me many months to realize that this was on purpose.
 Clive Schlee and HR know their managers and placed me accordingly in hopes I would resign, as I was offered four settlements if I resign.
 There was no care nor interest to have me under empathetic or skilled leadership, or indeed away from the stressful shop atmosphere.

 When I complaint to the CEO directly after not getting anywhere with managers and HR for almost a year, the Head of HR and Recruitment dealt with my situation a few times.
-He could have easily placed me in a quieter job anywhere in the company until I recuperated from my trauma.
+He could have easily placed me in a quieter job anywhere in the company or under the Pret Foundation Trust, until I recuperated from my trauma.
 But he kept me with suppressing “leaders”, and only after much distance can I see how calculated this was.

 This leadership style is then continued, trickling down through the ranks.
 So, TMs try to rise up the ladder to escape the horrendous pressure and stress, because they see how managers and even Team Leaders sit in the office.
 And the incentive of managers getting huge bonuses paid while stressing their staff.